Category - Boilers

 • Turn off the water supply to the boiler

-It is important that you turn off the water supply to the boiler as this prevents any water entering the system whilst you are draining it.
+It is important that you turn off the water supply to the boiler as this prevents any water from entering the system whilst you are draining it.
 To do this, turn the stop tap.

 • Find the radiator with the drain-off valve

-Locate the radiator in your home with the drain-off valve, this is usually on the first floor of your home.
+Locate the radiator in your home with the drain-off valve.
+This is usually on the first floor of your home.
 When you have located it, using a jubilee clip, attach a hosepipe to it, and drain the water outside.
 If you choose to use a bucket, make sure you shut the valve every time you empty this to prevent any spillages.

 • Bleed the radiators